Deliver licenses and downloads to your customers

 Responding to Fulfillment Webhooks

-To complete the fulfillment process, your server should respond within 30 seconds with a HTTP 200 status code containing a string value in the response body, to indicate that you have successfully fulfilled the order.
+To complete the fulfillment process, your server should respond within 30 seconds with an HTTP 200 status code containing a string value in the response body no larger than 600KB in size, to indicate that you have successfully fulfilled the order.
 Typically, this would be a license code that you wish to distribute to your customer.

-If we receive anything other than a HTTP 200 (or if there is no response within 30 seconds) we will retry the call to your fulfillment URL every 10 minutes for a maximum of 4 times.
+If we receive anything other than an HTTP 200, if there is no response within 30 seconds, or if the response body exceeds 600KB, we will retry the call to your fulfillment URL every 10 minutes for a maximum of 4 times.

 Responses cannot include HTML, but can use select basic Markdown syntax for simple formatting and links.
 See below for a list of supported syntaxes.